 After Level 60 you need to get a monthly subscription which varies in price depending on how many characters you have.
 It is however recommended to play various classes on a single character.

 1. World of Warcraft

 Finally, standing high and above the rest of the MMORPGs on our list, sits World of Warcraft.

-A recent leak suggests that World of Warcraft boast a massive 1.7 million to 3.4 million subscribed players.
-A Redditor recently analysed similar data using Google Trends as Blizzard does not report these numbers anymore.
+A recent leak suggests that World of Warcraft boasts a massive 1.7 million to 3.4 million subscribed players.
+A Redditor recently analyzed similar data using Google Trends as Blizzard does not report these numbers anymore.
 Estimates can also be calculated through Blizzard’s Financial Statements.

 The World of Warcraft storyline entices you by having multiple different races for both the alliance and horde.
 This ensures you get a solid feel for all of the lore.